 The HALO trust (NGO specialized in mine clearance) declared Abkhazia mine-free in 2011.
 But they apparently remain explosives and others unexploded items, hidden and forgotten by people in some houses, gardens, fields and ammunition stores …

 Houses and other abandoned buildings are a paradise for URBEX fans, but be careful, none were checked by the authorities, there are no signs prohibiting or warning at the entrance.
 You enter at your own risk.

 Last but not least, Abkhazians drive a bit like crazy … So watch out when crossing the road.

 Solo female traveler : I went alone, twice, to Abkhazia.
 The first time in the spring, when there were few to no tourist.
 I strongly advise you not to hitchhike, especially if you are not used to it.
 I myself have a lot of experience but I stopped after 2 days because I did not feel comfortable and safe with my drivers, most of whom were young men.

 My second time, in the middle of the tourist season, I’ve tried again and I had no problems with wide range of different drivers, all very nice: 50+ years old Abkhaz men, Russian women, families etc

 There are Russian trains coming directly from Moscow through Sochi.
-(The website might not work without a VPN depending on your country).

 I personally stayed at the Roza guesthouse in Sukhum, a family with very nice old cats and dogs.